-Years Ended December 31, 2022 and 2021
+Years Ended December 31, 2023 and 2022 (Unaudited)

-This section presents Management's Discussion and Analysis (MD&A) of the Massachusetts Port Authority Employees' Retirement System's (the "MPAERS" or the "Plan") financial activity and performance as of and for the years ended December 31, 2022 and 2021.
+This section presents Management's Discussion and Analysis (MD&A) of the Massachusetts Port Authority Employees' Retirement System's (MPAERS or the Plan) financial activity and performance as of and for the years ended December 31, 2023 and 2022.
 The MD&A is unaudited and is intended to serve as an introduction to the Plan's basic financial statements, as well as to offer readers of the Plan's financial statements a narrative view and analysis of MPAERS' financial activities.